-The requested amount for benefits in FY 2023 is \$3,001,000.
-This amount will fund payroll-related costs of employee benefits in FY 2023.
+The requested amount for employee benefits in FY 2024 is \$3,138,000.
 These benefits principally consist of the government's contributions to the Civil Service Retirement System and the Federal Employees Retirement System, life and health insurance programs, the Transportation Subsidy Program, and the Thrift Savings Plan.